FlavienRx/app-env-finder/README.md

 > pip install requierments.txt

 ### With Pipenv
-This project use Pipenv as a virtual environement.
+This project use Pipenv as a virtual environment.
 You can install Pipenv by following this [link](https://pipenv.pypa.io/en/latest/install/)

 Once Pipenv is installed, create a virtual env with Python 3 with this command:
 > pipenv shell